 By Dan Gifford According to those who have studied mass murders, we have talked ourselves into two anecdotal false belief camps about their cause and the way to end them.
 One is that military style firearms are the culprit and that banning them will do the trick.
 The other is that the killers are mentally ill and that their identification and removal from society is the ticket.
 Problem is, those suppositions are untrue on even cursory examination.
 Same for most proposed law change solutions.
 Not only would they be ineffective, most expert opinion holds, they would require an expansion of police powers to the point of quashing constitutional rights and fundamentally altering the relationship of the individual to the government.
 THE AR-15 MADE ME DO IT ...
 ARE MILITARY STYLE SEMI-AUTO RIFLES TO BLAME?
-If so, why didn't we have mass shootings starting from around 1920 when real military semi-auto and fully automatic weaponry with 30 round or larger magazines was far more available than now and background check vetting was a promise to “be responsible for the gun's resale only to those on the side of law and order,” according to an Auto-Ordinance Company ad?
+If so, why didn't we have mass shootings when military semi-auto and fully automatic weaponry with 30 round or larger magazines was far more available than now and background check vetting was a promise to “be responsible for the gun's resale only to those on the side of law and order,” according to an Auto-Ordinance Company ad?
 Auto-Ordinance made the Thompson sub machine gun aka, the "Tommy Gun," the "chopper," the "Chicago typewriter" etc. That was the sub machine gun used in the 1929 St. Valentine’s Day massacre of rival gangsters by Al Capone gunmen.
 Gangster Vincent Daniels (facing camera), alias Danielski, explained how easy they were to get to a Chicago Tribune reporter: “It is no trouble to buy machine guns.
 All I had to do was to send to New York for them and they were shipped to me.”
 Chicago's then deputy police chief estimated gangs owned over 500 machine guns in Chicago alone.
 Almost 40 years later, not much had changed.

 The gun in this famous 1967 photo has a 30 round magazine.
 It was and is owned by hundred of thousands if not millions of Americans and could be legally purchased for around $20 by mail, few if any questions asked, long before the AR-15 or the AK-47 (remember that previous bogeyman?) were invented.
 It's an M1 carbine, an arm that was widely used by American and allied troops from W.W.II to the present day.
 Some that look just like this one are machine guns -- and plenty of those and other full auto war weapons were lying around people's houses in addition to being rather easy to buy.